UniAVGen: Unified Audio and Video Generation with Asymmetric Cross-Modal Interactions: Method

 \textbf{Audio-to-video (A2V) aligner.} The A2V aligner ensures precise semantic synchronization by injecting fine-grained audio cues into the video branch.
 We first reshape the hidden features to align their temporal structure: the video tokens $H^v \in \mathbb{R}^{L^v \times D}$ are reshaped to $\hat{H}^v \in \mathbb{R}^{T \times N^v \times D}$ (where $T$ denotes the number of video latent frames and $N_v$ is the number of spatial tokens per frame), and the audio tokens $H^a \in \mathbb{R}^{L^a \times D}$ are reshaped to $\hat{H}^a \in \mathbb{R}^{T \times N^a \times D}$.

-Unlike \cref{fig:method2}(b), we create a contextualized audio representation for each video frame, recognizing that visual articulation is influenced by preceding and succeeding phonemes.
+Unlike \cref{fig:method2}(b), we create a \textbf{contextualized} audio representation for each video frame, recognizing that visual articulation is also influenced by preceding and succeeding phonemes.
 For the $i$-th video latent, we construct an audio context window $C^a_{i}= [ \hat{H}^a_{i-w}, \dots, \hat{H}^a_{i}, \dots, \hat{H}^{a}_{i+w}]$ by concatenating audio tokens from neighboring frames within a window of size $w$.
 Boundary frames are padded by replicating the features of the first or last frame.
 Subsequently, we perform frame-wise cross-attention, where the video latent for each frame queries the corresponding contextualized audio latent:

-\textbf{Video-to-audio (V2A) aligner.} Conversely, the V2A aligner embeds the generated audio with attributes derived from the speaker’s visual identity (e.g., timbre, emotion).
-Here, temporal mismatch is more pronounced, as each video latent $i$ maps to a block of $k$ audio tokens.
-To achieve granular alignment that captures smooth visual transitions, we adopt a temporal neighbor interpolation strategy.
+\textbf{Video-to-audio (V2A) aligner.} Conversely, the V2A aligner aims to embed the audio features with semantics (e.g., timbre, emotion) derived from the visual cues.
+In A2V, each video latent $i$ maps to a block of $k$ audio tokens.\textbf{ In contrast, for V2A, audio must perceive more precise temporal positional information rather than being confined to a single video latent.} To achieve granular alignment that captures smooth visual transitions, we propose a temporal neighbor interpolation strategy.
 For each audio token $j$ (corresponding to video latent $i = \lfloor j/k \rfloor$), we compute a unique interpolated video context $C^v_j$—a weighted average of latents from two temporally adjacent video latents: frame $i$ and the subsequent frame $i+1$: For the final block of audio tokens, we simply use $C^v_j = \hat{H}^v_{T-1}$.
 This interpolated context provides a smooth, time-aware visual signal.
 Finally, we perform cross-attention where each audio latent queries its corresponding interpolated video context:

 Finally, $\bar{H}^a$ and $\bar{H}^v$ are reshaped to match the dimensions of $H^a$ and $H^v$, respectively, and injected back as additional features:

 To avoid compromising the generative capability of each modality at the start of training, the output matrices $W_o^a$ and $W_o^v$ are both zero-initialized.